SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query6rollup.png)

-*Expiring Old Data
+***Expiring Old Data
 The rollups make queries faster, but we still need to expire old data to avoid unbounded storage costs.
 Simply decide how long you’d like to keep data for each granularity, and use standard queries to delete expired data.
 In the following example, we decided to keep raw data for one day, and per-minute aggregations for one month.
-You don't need to run these commands right now as we don't have any old data to expire.
+You don't need to run these commands right now as we don't have any old data to expire.***

 ```
 DELETE FROM http_request WHERE ingest_time < now() - interval '1 day';
 DELETE FROM http_request_1min WHERE ingest_time < now() - interval '1 month';
 ```

-*In production you could wrap these queries in a function and call it every minute in a cron job.
+***In production you could wrap these queries in a function and call it every minute in a cron job.
 Data expiration can go even faster by using latest time partitioning feature in PostgreSQL in addition to sharding with Hyperscale (Citus).
 You could also use extensions like pg_partman to automate time partition creation and maintenance.
 Those are the basics!
 We provided an architecture that ingests HTTP events and then rolls up these events into their pre-aggregated form.
 This way, you can both store raw events and also power your analytical dashboards with subsecond queries.
-The next sections extend upon the basic architecture and show you how to resolve questions which often appear.
+The next sections extend upon the basic architecture and show you how to resolve questions which often appear.***

 ## Exercise 4: Approximate Distinct Counts

 A common question in HTTP operational analytics deals with approximate distinct counts: How many unique visitors visited your site over the last month?
 Answering this question exactly requires storing the list of all previously-seen visitors in the rollup tables, a prohibitively large amount of data.
 However an approximate answer is much more manageable.

 A datatype called hyperloglog, or HLL, can answer the query approximately; it takes a surprisingly small amount of space to tell you approximately how many unique elements are in a set.
 Its accuracy can be adjusted.
-We’ll use ones which, using only 1280 bytes, will be able to count up to tens of billions of unique visitors with at most 2.2% error.
-An equivalent problem appears if you want to run a global query, such as the number of unique IP addresses which visited any of your client’s sites over the last month.
 Without HLLs this query involves shipping lists of IP addresses from the workers to the coordinator for it to deduplicate.
-That’s both a lot of network traffic and a lot of computation.
 By using HLLs you can greatly improve query speed.

 For non-Hyperscale (Citus) installs you much first you must install the HLL extension and enable it.
 You would run the Psql command CREATE EXTENSION hll; on all nodes in this case.
 This is not necessary on Azure as Hyperscale (Citus) already comes with HLL installed, along with other useful Extensions.
 Now we’re ready to track IP addresses in our rollup with HLL.
 First add a column to the rollup table.

 ###Task 1:
- 1. In the Psql console copy and paste the following to bash
+ 1. Open a **New Query** console and paste the following:

 ```
 ALTER TABLE http_request_1min ADD COLUMN distinct_ip_addresses hll;